Dunham Fire Department

 The Jaws of Life are used primarily for three types of intervention: road accidents, industrial accidents, and farming accidents.

-This investment also reduces Dunham Fire Department’s intervention time when responding to calls from Frelighsburg’s territory.
+This investment also reduces the Dunham Fire Department’s intervention time when responding to calls from Frelighsburg’s territory.

-The equipment was three years old at the time of acquisition and includes a semi-fixed compressor, cutters, spreaders, an expandable battering ram and 30-foot hydraulic hoses.
+The equipment was three years old at the time of acquisition and included a semi-fixed compressor, cutters, spreaders, an expandable battering ram, and 30-foot hydraulic hoses.

 The Municipality would like to acknowledge and thank the personnel of Pièces d’Auto Samson and Remorquage J.J. for transporting and supplying the vehicles, free of charge, throughout the entire training session, as well as for the final exam in the vehicle extrication course given to the firefighters.